stephanlphilips/MM_sim/docs/source/intro_um_gen.md

-Introduction to micromagnet design
+Introduction to the micromagnet design specification
 ===================================

 This section will talk about how to generate different magnet geometries.
 As coordinate system, the standard Cartesian system is used.
-The magnetization of the magnets can be set in arbitrary direction, so there is no standard direction for fields.
+The magnetization of the magnets can be set in an arbitrary direction, so there is no standard direction for fields.
 Standard units are chosen to be, magnetic field in Tesla and distances in nm.

-All starts with making a call to the library, e.g. ,
+The geometry generation can be started by making a call to the library, e.g. ,
 ```python
 from micromagnet_simulator.magnet_creator import umag_creator